ScottGsHub/n8n-blog-image-pipeline/README.md

 ## Cost & timing

 - ~20–40 seconds per image at 1536×1024, high quality
-- Cost depends entirely on your GPT and what plan or pay-per-use rate you're usign.
+- Cost depends entirely on your GPT and what plan or pay-per-use rate you're using.

 ## Troubleshooting (every one of these was actually hit)